Monday, December 1, 2008

 I left the house about 5 minutes after that episode and went back over to my room.
 About 10 minutes later Arthur knocked on the door and came in.

-"Anyway mate, it's good for me that ya here 'cause if not, she'd have gotten cranky with me mate.", he said with a grin.
+"Anyway mate, it's good for me that ya here 'cause if not, she'd have gotten cranky with me mate!"
+Arthur said with a grin.